Time & Materials#

 Warning

-This will clear any job reference and make the inventory accessible again.
+This will clear any project reference and make the inventory accessible again.

 Instant Consumption Posting (purchases)#

-As explained under Job Purchase Incl.
-Inventory, purchased materials are consumed immediately if you turned on the toggle with the same name in Jobs Setup.
+As explained under Project Purchase Incl.
+Inventory, purchased materials are consumed immediately if you turned on the toggle with the same name in Projects Setup.

 If the toggle is turned off, you must use the Post action on a purchase order for this.